-A boar bristle brush (or badger bristle brush) is essential.
-Anyone who has tried to brush their beard with a plastic comb or brush knows what I am talking about.
+A boars hair brush is essential.
+Anyone who has tried to brush their beard with a regular comb or brush knows what I am talking about.
 A plastic or metal brush will roughly pull at tangles in your beard causing breakage.
 But a boar bristle brush will move smoothly through your facial hair without tugging.
 Depending on what you are going for, a boar bristle brush can also help straighten out your beard.
 It will also help distribute your beard oil and balm evenly throughout your facial hair.
-There is no need to spend a lot of money on a boar bristle brush.
-You can find one for under ten dollars at Sally Beauty Supply.
-If you don’t have a Sally’s Beauty Supply near you, you should be able to find a perfectly fine boar bristle brush at a drug store or grocery store with a hair care section.
+There is no need to spend a ton of money on a boars hair brush.
+The Mod Cabin sells quality hand crafted boars hair brushes for a reasonable price.

 Last but not least, you will need some beard balm.